 (iii) Amylase which digests carbohydrates.

-25. The walls of the small intestine contain glands which secrete intestinal juice.
+- The walls of the small intestine contain glands that secrete intestinal juice.
 The enzymes present in it, finally convert the proteins into amino acids, complex carbohydrates into glucose and fats into fatty acids and glycerol.

-26. The inner lining of the small intestine has numerous finger-like projections called villi which increase the surface area for absorption of digested food.
-The villi are richly supplied with blood vessels which take the absorbed food to each and every cell of the body, where it is utilised for obtaining energy, building up new tissues and the repair of the old ones.
+- The inner lining of the small intestine has numerous finger-like projections called villi which increase the surface area for absorption of digested food.
+The villi are richly supplied with blood vessels that take the absorbed food to each and every cell of the body, where it is utilised for obtaining energy, building up new tissues and the repair of the old ones.

-27. The undigested food is sent into the large intestine where more water is reabsorbed from undigested food.
-The rest of the undigested food material is removed from the body via anus.
+- The undigested food is sent into the large intestine where more water is reabsorbed from undigested food.
+The rest of the undigested food material is removed from the body via the anus.
 The exit of this waste material is regulated by the anal sphincter.